HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/dynamic_user_interfaces/index.md

 When a portlet is dynamically added to an existing dynamic page, it is added to special containers that have been designated as launch areas.
 Each dynamic portlet that is added to the page is placed in the column with the least number of portlets.
 If all of the content of a dynamic page is locked, any attempt to launch a dynamic portlet on that page throws an `AddUIElementException`.

-!!!note "Notes"
+**Note:**

 -   It is possible for a user to access edit mode for a dynamic portlet.
-However, the preferences are not preserved (cannot be persisted).
+However, the preferences are not preserved \(cannot be persisted\).
 -   For a user to launch a dynamic portlet, the user must have view rights to the portlet definition from which the dynamic portlet would be launched.
 -   Dynamic portlets cannot be moved on a dynamic page.

 ## Dynamic UI configuration